Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Discussion

-\paragraph{Is it desirable to have Gaussian pre-activations?} We have provided several results that should help to answer this tough question, but it remains difficult to answer it definitively.
-One shall note a paradox regarding the $\relu$ activation.
-On one side, when $\relu$ is used in narrow and deep perceptrons, the pre-activations are far from being Gaussian, the sequence of correlations does not converge to $1$, and training is difficult and unstable.
-On the other side, in LeNet-type networks with $\relu$, training is easy, and the resulting networks generalize well.
-Besides, our activation functions $\phi_{\theta}$ perform quite differently depending on the setup: with $\phi_{2.05}$, LeNet can achieve good training losses, but the training of narrow and deep perceptrons may fail.
-We observe opposite results with $\phi_{10.00}$.
-Therefore, the strongest answer we can give is: with Gaussian pre-activations at initialization, a neural network is likely (but not sure) to be trainable, but it is impossible to predict its ability to generalize.
+\paragraph{Is it desirable to have Gaussian pre-activations?} We have presented several results that should help to answer this tough question, but it remains difficult to answer it definitively: \begin{itemize} \item there is a paradox regarding the $\relu$ activation.
+On the one hand, when $\relu$ is used in narrow and deep perceptrons, the pre-activations are far from being Gaussian, the sequence of correlations does not converge to $1$, and training is difficult and unstable.
+On the other hand, in LeNet-type networks with $\relu$, training is easy, and the resulting networks generalize well; \item our activation functions $(\phi_{\theta}^{\acto})_{\theta}$ perform quite differently depending on the setup: with $\phi_{2.05}$, LeNet can achieve good training losses, but the training of narrow and deep perceptrons may fail.
+With $\phi_{10.00}$, we observe opposite results; \item when training narrow networks, the training curves are very different with $\phi_{\theta}^{\acto}$ and $\phi_{\theta}^{\actp}$.
+They are difficult to train when using the functions $\phi_{\theta}^{\actp}$, as well as $\relu$ (whose pre-activations are far from being Gaussian).
+But training is feasible and leads often to relatively good results when using $\phi_{\theta}^{\acto}$. \end{itemize} Therefore, a temporary answer we can give is: with Gaussian pre-activations at initialization and odd activations functions, a neural network is likely to be trainable.

-\paragraph{Is the ``Gaussian pre-activations hypothesis'' a myth or a reality?} We have shown that, when using the $\relu$ activation function in several practical cases, it is largely a myth.
-But, when using $\tanh$, the results depend on the neural network width: with a sufficient, but still reasonable, number of neurons per layer, it becomes a reality.
-In order to ensure that this reality remains tangible for any number of neurons per layer, we have established a set of constraints that the design of the neural networks must fulfill, and we have proposed a set of solutions fulfilling them.
-As a result, several of these solutions have all the prerequisite to become strong foundations of this Gaussian hypothesis, making it real in all tested cases.
+\paragraph{Is the ``Gaussian pre-activations hypothesis'' a myth or a reality?} Our findings reveal that, when using the $\relu$ activation function in several practical scenarios, it is largely a myth.
+In contrast, with the $\tanh$ activation function, the hypothesis holds true depending on the network's width: it becomes a reality with a sufficiently large yet reasonable number of neurons per layer.
+To extend this reality to networks with any layer width, we established a set of constraints that neural network designs must satisfy and proposed solutions to meet these constraints.
+Consequently, we developed a family of activation functions $(\phi_{\theta}^{\actp})_{\theta}$ and initialization distributions $\mathrm{P}_{\theta}$ that fulfill these requirements, providing robust foundations for the Gaussian hypothesis and validating it across all tested cases.